This is a list of surnames in which the length is 6.

 Nickname for a courteous person from Old French curteis

-Derived from a place name which meant "valley town" in Old English.
+Derived from a place name meaning "valley town" in Old English.
 A notable bearer of the surname was the English chemist and physicist John Dalton (1766-1844).

 Habitational name from Darroch near Falkirk, in Stirlingshire, said to be named from Gaelic darach